Can gifts be tax-efficient for passing on assets?

 In Luxembourg, tax is levied on gifts made during an individual’s lifetime, although it is usually much lower than the liability under inheritance tax rules.
 For gift tax purposes, the domiciles of the recipient and donor are irrelevant; tax is payable on a proportion of the asset’s market value.
 If unclear, the asset must be subject to an independent valuation.

-- 8% between spouses and civil partners of at least three years’ standing, but without children in common.
+- 4.8% between spouses and civil partners of at least three years’ standing.

 - 6% between siblings.